scds/text-analysis-3/preparation.md

 ## Get the data

-The corpus we will be working with in the lesson is Frederick Douglass' "[My Bondage and My Freedom](https://www.gutenberg.org/files/202/202-h/202-h.htm)," available via Project Gutenberg.
-Save the web page as a text file (.txt file extension) and remove the preamble, table of contents, postscript and other text that we will be omitting from our topic model.
+The corpus we will be working with in the lesson is Frederick Douglass' "[My Bondage and My Freedom](https://www.gutenberg.org/files/202/202-h/202-h.htm)," available via Project Gutenberg:
+* save the web page as a text file (.txt file extension) and,
+* remove the preamble, table of contents, postscript and other text that we will be omitting from our topic model.

 With topic modelling, we would normally be working with a larger corpus - tens, hundres or even thousands of documents - but we will use a single document (with two parts) for the sake of speed and simplicity.
 Training machine learning systems with small datasets, of course, yields a coarser and brittler model that may not produce useful results outside of the context of its training (i.e. not generalizable to other datasets).
+Ideally, you will use the skills and techniques you learn in the workshop on an actual corpus you would be using in your research.

 <hr />